 Our state receives a significant amount of its revenue from the federal government.
-Before the pandemic, this amounted to 27.8 percent of Kentucky's total state and local revenue in 2019; the U.S. average was about 18.7 percent.
 These intergovernmental transfers are mainly for health care (Medicaid), education, transportation, and public safety.
 The pandemic precipitated an extraordinary amount of additional federal spending, evidenced by six major bills passed by Congress during 2020 and 2021, totaling about \$5.3 trillion, to mitigate the pandemic's health, economic, and public finance effects.
 State and local government financial ledgers were affected by these bills, regardless of whether intergovernmental transfers are provided.
 For example, direct federal support of individuals, families and businesses affects state and local government expenditures and revenue in multiple ways, through tax collections and social program spending.
-By 2020, this amounted to 32.2 percent of Kentucky's total state and local revenue, with the U.S. average at about 21.3 percent, representing substantial increases from a year earlier.
+By 2021, this amounted to 30 percent of Kentucky's total state and local revenue, with the U.S. average at about 20 percent, representing increases from before the pandemic.

-Focusing exclusively on state-level finances, the portion of federal funds used for state expenditures has increased to record levels, as evidenced by the National Association of State Budget Directors (NASBO), 2022 State Expenditure Report, which estimates Kentucky's FY2022 percentage at 46.4 percent of total state expenditures-and increase from 36.4 percent from FY2019.
-The percentage also increased nationally during this period, from 30.6 to 38 percent.
+Focusing exclusively on state-level finances, the portion of federal funds used for state expenditures has increased to record levels, as evidenced by the National Association of State Budget Directors (NASBO), 2023 State Expenditure Report, which estimates Kentucky's FY2023 percentage at 42 percent of total state expenditures-and increase from 36.4 percent from FY2019.
+The percentage also increased nationally during this period, from 30.6 to 35.3 percent.